EOxServer/eoxserver/documentation/users/instance_creation.rst

 To insert data into an EOxServer instance there are several ways.
 One is the admin interface, which is explained in detail in the :ref:`ops_admin` section.

-Another convenient way to register datasets is the command line interface to EOxServer.
+Another convenient way to register datasets -coverages- is the command line interface to EOxServer.
 As a Django application, the instance can be configured using the `manage.py <https://docs.djangoproject.com/en/1.11/ref/django-admin/>`_ script.

-EOxServer provides a specific command and a subcommand to insert datasets into the instance, called ``coverage register``.
+EOxServer provides a specific command and a subcommand to insert coverages into the instance, called ``coverage register``.
 It is invoked from command line from your instance base folder::

     python manage.py coverage register --data DATAFILES --coverage-type COVERAGETYPE

-The mandatory parameter ``--data`` is a path to a file containing the raster data for the dataset to be inserted.
+The mandatory parameter ``--data`` is a path to a file containing the raster data for the coverage to be inserted.
 If the file resides in a package (a ZIP or TAR archive) then the location must be preceeded with the following:
 ``<package-type>:<package-location>``.
 It also possible to chain multiple packages, e.g a ZIP file in a ZIP file containing the actual raster data.